kernoeb/jean_racine_bot/README.md

 ### Features

 - Add user / Remove user
-- Scoreboard with auto update
+- Scoreboard with auto update / refresh
 - Notifications (new challenge added or succeed, new validation, new solution)
 - Search a user or a challenge id
 - Information about a challenge or a user